 Typically, the inadvertent substitution of one for the other results in either a semantically incorrect program which is rejected by the compiler or in a program which behaves in the same way as if the intended construct had been written.
 In the case of a constrained array subtype, the two constructs differ in their treatment of sliding (conversion of an array value with bounds 100 ..
 103 to a subtype with bounds 200 ..
 203 will succeed; qualification will fail static verification).

-Problems arising from a failure to use short-circuit Boolean forms are less frequent in SPARK programs because static verification will reveal failure to verify the right-hand side of such an expression if its successful evaluation depends on the value of the left-hand side.
+Problems arising from a failure to use short-circuit Boolean forms are less frequent in SPARK programs because static verification will reveal failure to verify the right-hand side of such an expression if the successful evaluation of that expression depends on the value of the left-hand side.
 For example, if a user correctly writes:

 if (A /= null) and then (A.all = 0) then ...